cconsta1/ABMA/index.md

 ## Part II: LEARNING TO RUN
 <a name="Chapter 4"></a>
 ### Chapter 4: Mobility Algorithms: How Does Movement Leave Its Mark?
-*• Algorithm zoo: pedestrian movement, e.g., random walk • Algorithm zoo: group migrations & population dispersals • Simulation scales • Types of validation • What is equifinality?*
+<i> • Algorithm zoo: pedestrian movement, e.g., random walk • Algorithm zoo: group migrations & population dispersals • Simulation scales • Types of validation • What is equifinality? </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch4"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 5"></a>
 ### Chapter 5: Exchange Algorithms: How Do People Trade in Goods, Ideas, and Pathogens?
-*• Algorithm zoo: economic interactions • Supply & demand, price setting, barter algorithms • Algorithm zoo: cultural evolution • Cultural transmission, biases, innovation algorithms • Algorithm zoo: epidemiological modeling • What is ontology? & How to develop one • The rule of parsimony*
+<i> • Algorithm zoo: economic interactions • Supply & demand, price setting, barter algorithms • Algorithm zoo: cultural evolution • Cultural transmission, biases, innovation algorithms • Algorithm zoo: epidemiological modeling • What is ontology? & How to develop one • The rule of parsimony </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch5"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 6"></a>
 ### Chapter 6: Subsistence Algorithms: Why Do Some Societies Thrive while Others Fade?
-*• Algorithm zoo: subsistence & resilience • Consumption, subsistence & resilience-strategy algorithms • Foraging algorithms • Population dynamics, evolutionary dynamics & fission–fusion algorithms • What is the tragedy of the commons? • The fundamentals of game theory • Parametrization & model’s input data*
+<i> • Algorithm zoo: subsistence & resilience • Consumption, subsistence & resilience-strategy algorithms • Foraging algorithms • Population dynamics, evolutionary dynamics & fission–fusion algorithms • What is the tragedy of the commons? • The fundamentals of game theory • Parametrization & model’s input data </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch6"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>